brainstem-org/brainstem_support/docs/datamodel/modules/manipulation.md

 ## Permissions

-Manipulations inherit permissions through the dataset associated with them.
+Manipulations inherit permissions through the session associated with them.

 Visit the [permissions page] to learn more.